Postgraduate, leading to a Master of Letters (MLitt)

 10 July 2020; earlier deadlines may apply for some scholarships and for international visa purposes.
 If you expect to receive helpful results part-way through the academic year in which you make your application, it may be worth considering delaying your application until these results are available.

 - why you wish to study for an MLitt in Classics at St Andrews

 - the areas that you are keen to specialise in

-- possible areas for dissertation study (please note, the School does not expect clearly worked-out proposals, or even that you have identified a single area for your research project, just an indication of your particular areas of interest)
+- possible areas for dissertation study (the School does not expect clearly worked-out proposals, or even that you have identified a single area for your research project, just an indication of your particular areas of interest)